Sly Cooper

 Sly Cooper is a series of stealth action-adventure video games created by Sucker Punch Productions and owned by Sony Interactive Entertainment.
 The series follows the adventures of Sly Cooper, an anthropomorphic raccoon and master thief, along with his two partners in crime, Bentley the turtle and Murray the hippopotamus, all of whom are pursued by Sly's love interest, Inspector Carmelita Fox.
-Sanzaru Games developed the fourth game and remastered the original trilogy for the PlayStation 3 and the PlayStation Vita in a compilation titled The Sly Collection.
+Sanzaru Games developed the fourth game and remastered the original PlayStation 2 trilogy for the PlayStation 3 and the PlayStation Vita in a compilation titled The Sly Collection.

-Sly Cooper himself has become one of the most popular PlayStation video game characters, and has appeared in other Sony games such as crossover games PlayStation Move Heroes and PlayStation All-Stars Battle Royale.
-Both an animated feature film and television series based on the series have also been in development, though neither have come to fruition.
+Sly Cooper himself has become one of the most popular PlayStation video game characters, and has appeared in other Sony games such as crossover titles PlayStation Move Heroes (2011) and PlayStation All-Stars Battle Royale (2012).

 Common elements

 Gameplay

 A screenshot from Sly Cooper and the Thievius Raccoonus, showing Sly hiding from a guard.
 The blue lights to the left indicate Sly's thief senses, in this case, a wall that he can slide against.

 The games are primarily in third person.
-The player controls Sly or one of his companions through many missions of several levels, relying mostly on stealth to avoid encounters and alarms while collecting treasures or other items.
+The player controls Sly or one of his companions through a series of missions across several levels, relying primarily on stealth to avoid enemies and alarms while collecting treasure and other items.
 Sly is very agile, and is able to use many of the features of the architecture for stealth, indicated to the player by a blue glow, explained in-game as a visible manifestation of Sly's "thief senses."
-For example, Sly can perch on the top of sharp points, climb up pipes, sneak along a narrow ledge, walk across a tight rope, zipline down a rope, or use his cane to swing from hooks.
+For example, Sly can perch on the top of sharp points, climb up pipes, sneak along a narrow ledge, walk across a tightrope, zipline down a rope, or use his cane to swing from hooks.
 Sly also uses his cane to defeat foes, although it makes a noise that may attract other foes.
-He prefers to use sneak attacks when possible because of his little endurance.
+He prefers to use sneak attacks when possible because of his limited endurance.
 Due to his heritage, Sly has a number of special moves that he learns through the games that can also increase his stealth or speed, or allow him to eliminate foes silently.
 The player also may play as Bentley with his gadgets, or Murray with his strength, and many minor companions in the third game.
 There are also mini-games scattered throughout the gameplay.

 Each game is broken into a series of heists, and to accomplish the heist, Sly and his gang must complete several missions.
-In the first game, each mission was located on a level accessed from the main hub level, while the second, third, and fourth games used a non-linear, open world approach to have various missions located around the same large level.
+In the first game, each mission was located on a level accessed from the main hub level, while the second, third, and fourth games used a non-linear, open-world approach to have various missions located around the same large level.
 There is typically a boss fight at the end of each heist as the conclusion to the mission.